 Students may also request a University System Borrower's Card, which provides borrowing privileges at libraries throughout the 34 institutions of the System.
 In addition, these students may borrow books and request copies of articles from other libraries through the library's interlibrary loan service.

-Coin-operated copy machines for both print and microform are available on the first floor of the Russell Library and in the Macon Campus library.
+Coin-operated copy machines for both print and microform are available on the first floor of the Russell Library.
 A validated Georgia College identification card must be presented to borrow materials from the Library.

 Maxwell Student Union